Waitlist open for Summer 2026 litter

 6. Provide basic obedience training for the dog, either with classes or at home.
 Basic obedience includes, but is not limited to: sit, stay, come, down, walking on a loose leash, potty-training and crate training.
 Crate training is a must as the breeding dog will be coming to the breeder’s home for periods of time.

-7. Maintain Health Insurance until ownership is transferred to the Guardian.
-Typically around 4 years for female and 6 years for male (typically around $20-40 a month)
+7. Maintain Health Insurance until ownership is transferred to the Guardian. (typically, around $20-40 a month)

 8. Provide Veterinary care as needed, including regular vaccinations at the Guardians expense.
 Administer and pay for: Flea and Tick Control approved by Breeder as well as Heartworm Preventions approved by Breeder.
 Guardian must provide the Breeder the dates of treatments and any vet care for the Breeders Records.